This year it's Fundraising School for All Seasons!

 “Thank you for putting on a conference that encourages standing out and making a difference, that re-ignites the creativity that can be lost when sat in an office 40 hours a week, and makes us proud to do a job that impacts positively.
 Thank you for encouraging us to dream bigger.”

 Let us help you dream bigger and go further in your fundraising in 2019.
-Join our mailing list to be the first to hear about the next events.
+Join our mailing list to be the first to hear about the next events and get exclusive discounts.

 Drawing on Adrian Sargeant’s Great Fundraising research and Alan Clayton’s years of experience helping charities and nonprofits across the world to become Great Fundraising Organisations, this seminar is a must for senior leaders who want to grow their organisations and lead big, lasting change in their sector.